 The IPR Coordinator provides the final recommendations and maintains the GÉANT IP Register.

 The WP9 Task 2 software licensing team provides related services, support and guidance.
-Related guides developed by the team are listed in Section 4.3 , while training and infoshare presentations are listed in Section 4.2 .
+Related guides developed by the team are listed in Section 4.3 Further Reading, while training and infoshare presentations are listed in Section 4.2 Training Materials.

 Licence Governance in GÉANT